-Dry eye syndrome occurs when the eye does not produce a sufficient amount of tears or poor quality of tears.
-This natural lubrication is needed for healthy nourishment and moisture.
-It is also a key factor in maintaining the quality condition of the front of the eye and aiding in clear vision.
+Dry eye syndrome occurs when the eye does not produce a sufficient amount of tears or produces poor quality tears.
+This natural lubrication is needed for healthy nourishment and moisture of the eye.
+It is also a key factor in maintaining the quality and crispness of your vision.
 When this condition arises, it can cause dryness, itchiness, blurred vision, and the feeling like something is in the eye that won't flush out.
-Dry eye syndrome affects hundreds of thousands of people with more than three million U.S. cases each year.
-At Stone Oak Ophthalmology Center in San Antonio, TX, we offer several treatment solutions to help improve your optical health.
-Call our office today to schedule an appointment with one of our seasoned ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and/or Dr. Teresa Whitney.
+Dry eye syndrome affects hundreds of thousands of people, with more than three million U.S. cases each year.
+At Stone Oak Ophthalmology Center in San Antonio, TX, we offer several treatment solutions for this common condition.
+Call our office today to schedule an appointment with one of our seasoned ophthalmologists, Dr. Allison Young and/or Dr. Jana Waters.
 We look forward to serving you.

 Dry Eye Syndrome Reviews

 "Dr. Young and the staff were amazing!
 Dr. Young is a very passionate professional and is a expert in her fieldThe staff were outgoing and overall my experience was very welcoming and comfortable.Definitely recommend for anyone who suspects (or has) Dry Eye Syndrome Probably one of the most professional and effective clinics I've ever visited"- E. / Google / Oct 19, 2013

 The most common signs and symptoms of dry eye syndrome include burning sensation, redness, dryness, itchiness, and a gritty sensation or the feeling like something is in the eye.
 Additional symptoms may include light sensitivity, poor night vision, and overall blurred vision.